NathanJang/KSP-tmLanguage/README.md

 `KSP configuration.JSON-tmLanguage` is the JSON "source" for the specification, which can be "compiled" into the XML `.tmLanguage` type with [AAAPackageDev](https://github.com/SublimeText/AAAPackageDev).
 All the work is done in the JSON, so it includes comments.

 To use with Sublime Text select Sublime Text Preferences -> Browse Packages... in Sublime Text, and copy `KSP configuration.tmLanguage` to `Packages/User/`.
+It is also available under [Package Control](https://sublime.wbond.net/).

 [Here's how it looks.](http://i.imgur.com/AZNdorq.png)